-- As a general rule individual students will not be allowed to use phones or tablets in the classroom. - Students may use them at the teacher's discretion in the classroom for a classroom activity. - No electronic devices may be used at recess, lunch, or dismissal. - If a student has a phone, it needs to remain off and in their backpack during the school day.
+- As a general rule individual students will not be allowed to use phones or tablets in the classroom. - Students may use them at the teacher's discretion in the classroom for a classroom activity. - No electronic devices (including smart watches) may be used at recess, lunch, or dismissal. - If a student has a phone (or smart watch), it needs to remain off and in their backpack during the school day.